GautamSharda/perceptron-to-gpt/README.md

-In this project, I will build / train a neuron, an mlp, a simple language model, and finally a GPT model, from scratch.
-This is purely for learning.
-I'm fairly familiar with all this, just never actually built anything from scratch -- so I expect this to not take more than a few days.

-Data loading and batching should involve shuffles.
+TODOs: Data loading and batching should involve shuffles.
 Loss functions for gradient descent should be configuable.
 Experiment with hyperparams.
 C, ASM.